mghada/gsg-women-crash-course/README.md

 2. Deep dive in JavaScript core concepts through practical pair/team projects and working on your problem solving skills.
 3. Our main goal is to get you to a good level to join the Code Academy.

-So if you share the same goal as we do, come on and join us!!
+### So if you share the same goal with us, come on and join in - Fill out [our application here](https://forms.gle/9Uj3Co5xxTFuwAyMA)

 Good luck!